Keekteng/CZ4045-NLP/README.md

 PART 1:

-Part_1.ipynb TLDR
+Part_1.ipynb implements the Sequence Tagging (Named Entity Recognition) classifier using pre-trained word embeddings.

+Following are the instructions and explanations of sample output after running the different sections of the code:

+    1) Question 1.1 and 1.2
+        - Use word2vec pre-trained embeddings to answer ouput the word and cosine similarity
+        - Read the training, development and test file and return the count of the number of sentences in each file
-    - Organised according to question format in Assignment docs
+        - Create function to ouput all named_entities in the sentences
-    - For Qns 1.1 and 1.2 Simply run the notebook in sequence to replicate the results
-    - Qns 1.3
+    2) Question 1.3
-        - First Section is for Defining Model Architecture --> CNN-BLSTM
+        - Defining model architecture
-        - NOTE that "Tuning" section of notebook takes a few days to run
+        - Tuning with Optuna (takes a few days to run)
-            - Provided search space for selected hyperparameters
+            - Provide search space for selected hyperparameters
-            - Used Tree Parzen Estimator(optimization algorithm) and Hyperband Pruning (pruning method)
+            - Use Tree Parzen Estimator(optimization algorithm) and Hyperband Pruning (pruning method)
             - Made use of optuna visualisation package to further guide selection of best model
-            - Load the cnn_blstm.db to replicate my tuning process results from optuna
+            - Load the cnn_blstm.db to replicate tuning process results from optuna
         - Training Best Model Section
             - Apply the best hyperparameter settings based on findings from Tuning section
             - Apply early stopping mechanism to stop training once f1 score for dev set stops increasing for certain number of epoch
-        - Results section
+        - Results
-            - Predict on Test set
+            - Predict on test set and output the f1 test score
-            - Total Run Time section shows the total training time --> calculated by summing up time taken for each epoch till early stopping
+            - Output total run time, calculated by summing up time taken for each epoch till early stopping
             - Plotted the dev f1 score against epoch until early stopping

 model.png is an image of the model architecture for Qns 1 generated from Part_1.ipynb